Clothing Segmentation and Fabrics Classification Dataset

 Quality Assurance

-• Peer Review: Selected images underwent a secondary evaluation by different experts.
+• Peer Review: To enhance reliability, selected images underwent a secondary evaluation by different experts.
+This step was crucial to validate the initial findings.

 • Patterns Validated through Automated Checks: 22,500 (50% of total images)